 Our ethos at Lambland has always been to provide the finest quality leather and sheepskin on the market along with personal outstanding customer service.
 Several times throughout the year our family team get together to discuss and review our environmental practices to ensure that we are doing as much as we can to be more sustainable and environmentally friendly whilst still providing that quality we promise.
-Our range of clothing and homewares not only includes leather and sheepskin, we also now work with other a natural fibres such as hessian, felt, organic cotton, wool from alpaca and sheep and more; we carefully choose our stockists based on their quality, ethics and use of natural fibres, we prefer to work with those who support traditional craftsmanship and are passionate about their product.
+Our range of clothing and homewares not only includes leather and sheepskin, we also now work with other a natural fibres such as hessian, felt, organic cotton, wool from alpaca, sheep and more; we carefully choose our stockists based on their quality, ethics and use of natural fibres, we prefer to work with those who support traditional craftsmanship and are passionate about their product.

-Our HQ have been out in the open teaming up with other like-minded individuals and we love giving other small businesses the recognition they deserve for their environmental choices.
-Only recently, we have teamed up with ‘Doris & Dude’ who manufacture a cheerful collection of sustainable socks in the West Country, we love them and not just for their lovely designs, we love the fact that they are made using bamboo, organic cotton and recycled polyester with the packaging also being made from recycled paper.
+Our HQ have been out in the open, teaming up with other like-minded individuals and we love giving other small businesses the recognition they deserve for their environmental choices.
+Only recently, we have teamed up with ‘Doris & Dude’ who manufacture a cheerful collection of sustainable socks in the West Country, we love these socks and not just for their lovely designs, we love the fact that they are made using bamboo, organic cotton and recycled polyester with the packaging also being made from recycled paper.

 Our long-standing friends at Glencroft also craft beautiful hardy knitwear in the Yorkshire Dales, not only is the wool British but they also construct some garments using recycled yarn from their workshop, they also fill the bobble of their wool hats with sheepskin offcuts – we love their ideas to combat and recycle waste.